kefan96/PeripheryPlots/README.md

 The interface will be running at `localhost: 8080`

-Original github repo from the VISSTA Team: (https://github.com/PrecisionVISSTA/PeripheryPlots)
+Original github repo from the VISSTA Team: https://github.com/PrecisionVISSTA/PeripheryPlots

+If you have any question, please contact ky1323@nyu.edu